 I was on the front lines in the 80’s when the Japanese transplants began to seriously threaten the domestic car companies.
 We had to learn the hard way how to compete on quality and productivity.
-My interests today are in applying those (at the time) painful lessons to create value elsewhere, specifically to your situation. 🙂
+My interests today are in applying those (at the time) painful lessons to create value elsewhere.
+Here’s a little about Steve Beeler:

-At MIT, I was taught how to learn and to gain understanding based on first principles.
+At MIT, I was taught how to gain understanding based on first principles.
 After 40+ years, my mechanical engineering degree remains my most valuable intellectual asset.
 An MBA from Indiana University provides complementary financial analysis skills.
 Over the years, I have maintained a Professional Engineer license.

 After a long and (reasonably successful) career in automotive, I have been providing project management and operations engineering (quality/delivery/cost) services primarily to private equity owned middle market companies.
 I have acquired some great tools along the way.
 Theory of Constraints, Statistical Process Control, 8D Team Oriented Problem Solving, Quality Systems, and Discrete Event Simulation are the most significant.

 Years ago, I discovered that I have a knack for managing large projects.
 How about registering 31 plants to ISO 9000 in only 21 months?
 We did not always know what we were doing, but we knew we were in a hurry.

 Please don’t paint Steve Beeler with the “old economy” brush.
 I have worked with multiple early stage clean techs.
 For a bio fuels start up, I developed a manufacturing plan and a cost model to support a capital raise event.
 I wrote the business plan for a wind energy start up.
 For an early stage fuel cell manufacturer, I developed a throughput improvement road map.